WilliamLwj/About/_pages/about.md

 {:/comment}

 ---
 _Research collaborations from both industry and academia are highly welcomed.
-If you are interested in optimization/bandit/federated learning-realted topics, feel free to [reach out to me](mailto: li3549@purdue.edu)._
+If you are interested in optimization/bandit/federated learning-related topics, feel free to [reach out to me](mailto: li3549@purdue.edu)._

 ---